Switchful Logo

 Be careful that you don’t confuse cheap with high value.
 The most affordable packages from providers around the US are often not the most economical.
 For that reason, it’s important to know why you’re looking for a cheap TV provider.

-If you’re only after the lowest-cost TV package you can get, and don’t care much about what you’re getting, you’ll evaluate plans differently than someone that is interested in getting the most bang for their buck—these plans are often not the cheapest ones offered by a provider.
-More often, the middle-tier plans tend to offer the most for your money.
+If you’re only after the lowest-cost TV package you can get and don’t care much about what you’re getting, you’ll evaluate plans differently than someone interested in getting the most bang for their buck.
+Often, the middle-tier plans tend to offer the most for your money.

 Cost per channel

 A fairly consistent way to determine the value of a given package is to break down its cost per channel.
 Let’s say you’re comparing Verizon Fios TV with Xfinity TV.
 Verizon’s most affordable plan is Your Fios TV.
-Your Fios TV offers 125+ channels for $70.00 per month, which is $0.56 per channel.
-Xfinity’s cheapest plan, Popular TV, is 125+ channels for $49.99 per month, which is $0.40 per channel—significantly less.
+Your Fios TV offers 125+ channels for $70 per month, which is $0.56 per channel.
+Xfinity’s mid-tier plan, Popular TV, is 125+ channels for $50 per month, which is $0.40 per channel—significantly less.

 Channel selection

-Cost per channel isn’t the only thing to consider when comparing television packages—channel selection is just as important.
+Cost per channel isn’t the only thing to consider when comparing television packages—channel selection is just as important (if not more).
 There’s not much sense in paying for a bunch of content you’ll never watch, no matter how good of a deal it is.

 Bundle options

 Bundling internet and TV service together with one provider is usually a smart move.
-It minimizes the number of bills you have to pay, and there are typically perks or discounts involved that save money compared to separate services.
+It minimizes the number of bills you have to pay, and there are typically perks or discounts involved that let you save money compared to buying services separately.

 The only compromise you might have to make is balancing channel count and internet speed to stay on budget when choosing a package.
 Providers will sometimes offer multiple options at the same price point, but with different internet speeds and channel packages.